adellegia/09-MaAdelleGiaArbo-DataWrangling-data.table/README.md

 ### Session contents

 This session will introduce you to the modern data wrangling workflow with data.table.
-Data wrangling is one of the core steps in the data science workflow, specifically when cleaning raw dets sets into a format that is readily analyzable. dplyr is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges, including the manipulation of datasets and variables.
+Data wrangling is one of the core steps in the data science workflow, specifically when cleaning raw deta sets into a format that is readily analyzable.
+Data.table is a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges, including the manipulation of datasets and variables.

 ### Main learning objectives